MouseBiteLabs/Pocket-Protector-Power-Board/README.md

 Measure the voltage of the battery with your multimeter.
 This should be measured from LIPO + pin to GND.
 Note what the voltage is - if it's higher than 4.1 V, then your battery is already fully charged so you may not be able to actually test the charging yet.

 Now, plug in a USB-C cable to charge the battery.
 The red LED should come on.
 Once the red LED turns off by itself, the charge cycle is complete, and the voltage should measure around 4.1 V when fully charged.
-If the battery voltage ever rises *above* 4.2 V while charging, there is a problem on your board AND the DW01 on your battery may be defective!
+If the battery voltage ever rises *above* 4.2 V while charging, there may very well be a problem on your board assembly AND/OR the DW01 on your battery may be defective!

 ### Step 6: Testing 5V Supply With Lithium Ion Battery